top of page

 Search

-4 Key Stages Every Homeowner Should Know When Extending Their Property | GT Building Design
+4 Stages a Homeowner Should Know When Extending | By GT Building Design

 Domestic extension by GT Building Design incorporating a new Garden Room, Utility and sheltered Patio.

-• Confirm your full name and address including postcode.
+• Confirm your full name and address, including postcode.

-• Confirm your phone number.
+• Confirm your phone number and email address.

-• Confirm your maximum spend, budget.
+• Confirm your maximum budget.

-4 Key Stages Every Homeowner Should Know When Extending Their Property | GT Building Design
+4 Stages a Homeowner Should Know When Extending | By GT Building Design

 Your address will help me initially view your property, the garden space you have and the street view is very helpful to gain a quick understanding of your current home.

-Architectural Fee Quotation:
+Architectural Fee Proposal:

 • Planning Application Fee (Payable to your local Council £327.00)